javiervela/llm-information-extraction-workshop/02_basic_llm_extraction/README.md

 ---

-## 2. 🗂️ Advanced Exercise: Batch Processing with Prompt Templates
+## 2. 🗂️ Batch Processing with Prompt Templates

 ### **2.1 What You’ll Do**

-You will:

-1. Read a list of book titles from a file.
+1. Read book titles from a file.
-2. Use a prompt template to ask for author, genre, and year of publication.
+2. Use a prompt template to request structured info.
-3. Query the model for each prompt.
-4. Save all responses in an output file.
+3. Save all responses to an output file.

 ### **2.2 Input File**

-The file `data/book_names.txt` is already provided in the repository and contains:
+`data/book_names.txt`:

 ```txt
 Pride and Prejudice